Cardboard Tea Packaging Boxes

 5. Group completed boxes into outer cases, arranging faces in one direction for easier identification.

-Structural support Holds filled tea pouches upright with reduced corner crush Kraft, SBS, recycled board combinations Matte, gloss, or soft-touch outer panels Locking bases and steady sidewalls Loose-leaf tins with outer sleeves, sachet assortments, mixed tea kits
+Structural Support Holds filled tea pouches upright with reduced corner crush Kraft, SBS, recycled board combinations Matte, gloss, or soft-touch outer panels Locking bases and steady sidewalls Loose-leaf tins with outer sleeves, sachet assortments, mixed tea kits

-Aroma protection aid Works with inner foil or barrier bags to limit light and rubbing Food-contact-appropriate substrates and liners Coatings that resist scuffing on shelves Optional cut-outs that show inner pouch without large openings Grocery aisles, health stores, online tea parcels
+Aroma Protection Aid Works with inner foil or barrier bags to limit light and rubbing Food-contact-appropriate substrates and liners Coatings that resist scuffing on shelves Optional cut-outs that show inner pouch without large openings Grocery aisles, health stores, online tea parcels

-Shelf organisation Provides consistent outer dimensions for multiple blends Smooth white board or natural kraft Finishes that accept crisp typography and fine lines Areas reserved for blend name, icons, and brewing steps Retail fixtures, gifting gondolas, subscription assortments
+Shelf Organisation Provides consistent outer dimensions for multiple blends Smooth white board or natural kraft Finishes that accept crisp typography and fine lines Areas reserved for blend name, icons, and brewing steps Retail fixtures, gifting gondolas, subscription assortments

 • Additional internal flaps to stabilise sachet stacks or tin inserts